Comments, Questions and Contacting Me

 Using material from this site: My copyright is clearly stated, and you must mention this website as the source if you take anything from it.
 Fair use entails using an excerpt attributed with a link back to the source.
 If you do not understand why, please read “Warning and Disclaimer.”

-Closed posts: Ten posts are closed thanks to 75-95 percent of people asking questions already answered in the article or previous comments, and wanting me to spoon-feed them information.
+Closed posts: Ten posts are closed thanks to 75-95 percent of people asking questions already answered in the article or previous comments, and wanting me to spoon-feed information.
 Look at the last comment for advice.

 Protected posts: A few posts are password-protected due to Greek embassies/consulates, foreign embassies, newspapers, lawyers, fellow expats, forums, blogs and official government websites about Greece reusing my information and experiences as their own.
 This is plagiarism and copyright infringement, which is against the law and the policy set forth in “Warning and Disclaimer.” *No one has access to these posts except me, and I do not show preferential treatment to anyone.